jwasham/computer-science-flash-cards/README.md

 - Choose to load the database
 - Init database with UI
 - Bookmark card will be added to the tag "bookmark"
+- Can load old database hasn't been tagged yet

 *-------------------- __Origin README__ --------------------*